 A modern course for the modern world, This is a course that has real relevance in our modern world.
 The course will give students an in-depth understanding of how computer technology works and a look at what goes on "behind the scenes".
 As part of this, they will investigate computer programming, think creatively, and apply mathematical skills relevant to Computer Science.
-The mathematical skills relevant to Computer Science.
+The course will be learner downers downers below the mathematical skills relevant to Computer Science.
 The course will help learners develop critical thinking, analysis and problem-solving skills.
 For many, it'll be a fun and interesting way to develop these skills, which can be transferred to other subjects and even applied in day-to-day life.
 In this way, the course will stimulate interest and engagement with technology and technology-related careers.
 Only students with a passion for technology, Maths and the commitment to work hard should apply.

-Course Content Unit J277/01_Computer Systems - Written paper: 50% of the qualification
+Course Content Unit J277/01 Computer Systems - Written paper: 50% of the qualification